Healthcare retention and recruitment: challenges and tips

 In addition to this, it is important to provide clinical training opportunities for those who work for your firm.
 One of the main reasons why people end up leaving the job they are in is because they feel like they have hit a brick wall.

-By providing training, not only do you ensure your practice continues to meet the unique needs and challenges you face, but you also increase employee satisfaction and improve your retention rates in the process.
+By providing training and retraining staff, not only do you ensure your practice continues to meet the unique needs and challenges you face, but you also increase employee satisfaction and improve your retention rates in the process.

 But what about taking on new healthcare professionals?